Splunk launches Splunk Security Cloud, nabs $1B from Silver Lake

 Splunk said its new cloud security offering provides value to IT organizations in four key security information and event management (SIEM) areas:

-• Advanced Security Analytics: The platform enables machine learning-powered analytics to detect and deliver key insights into multi-cloud environments
+- Advanced Security Analytics: The platform enables machine learning-powered analytics to detect and deliver key insights in multi-cloud environments

 Merritt emphasized the role TruStar’s data intelligence platform will play in Splunk Security Cloud, with further integration of TruStar “in the coming months” planned to help Splunk customers “enrich their SOC [security operations center] workflows with normalized threat intelligence from third-party sources and from their own historical events and investigations, reducing the time it takes for customers to detect and remediate issues before they can impact the business.”